Sofia Richie Gives Scott Disick An Ultimatum About Kourtney Kardashian, Per ‘Life & Style’

 “Sofia confronted him about the situation, but he fobbed her off and just rolled his eyes.
 He really takes her for granted and gets upset when she tries to stick up for herself.
 Sofia’s starting to open her eyes more about how unreasonable Scott is, but ultimately, she’s still under his spell,” the source continued.

-The source goes on to say that Kourtney and Scott’s secret hook ups haven’t been hidden too real, and that
+The source goes on to say that Kourtney and Scott’s secret hook ups haven’t been hidden too well.

-Fans can see more of Kourtney Kardashian and Scott Disick when Keeping Up With the Kardashians airs Sunday nights on E!
+Fans can see more of Kourtney Kardashian and Scott Disick when Keeping Up With the Kardashians airs Sunday nights on the E!
+Network.